TuoooLiu666/tuoooliu666.github.io/_pages/about.md

 - Omics technologies: Metabolomics & Proteomics
 - Statistical techniques: Multilevel/Longitudinal Data Analysis, Machine Learning
-- Public health: Examining the impact of environmental/occupational exposures on susceptible groups including Frontline and Essential Workers, i.e., firefighters, healthcare workers
+- Public health: Evaluating the impact of environmental/occupational exposures on susceptible groups including Frontline and Essential Workers, i.e., firefighters, healthcare workers

 I work as a Research Associate in both the Burgess Lab and the Furlong Lab, where I specialize in applying metabolomics and proteomics to understand the health risks from environmental/occupational exposures and enhance the health of vulnerable populations.